 Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

-Individuals will be eligible for this pilot if they are:
+Individuals are eligible for this pilot if they are:

 - a person who has been looked after by a local authority for a period of 13 weeks, or periods amounting in total to 13 weeks, which began after he or she reached 14 and ended after he or she reached 16